nablarch/nablarch-document/en/examples/04/0401_ExtendedDataFormatter.rst

 The specifications of the formatter functions provided in this sample are described.

-For an overview of the formatter functions and more information on basic general-purpose data formatting functions, see the description for general-purpose data formatting functions in the Nablarch Application Framework manual.
+For an overview of the formatter functions and more information on basic general data formatting functions, see the description for general data formatting functions in the Nablarch Application Framework manual.

 ----------------------------
 Summary